As a young British

 severe lack of Caucasian boxers in fighting games, and thus, Steve Fox was born.
 The

-Tekken series was also strangely lacking a boxer up until Tekken 4, a void which Steve
+Tekken series was strangely lacking a boxer up until Tekken 4, a void which Steve

 proudly filled!
-Steve's debut in Tekken 4 wasn't half bad and he was definitely a fun character to
+Steve's debut in Tekken 4 wasn't half bad.
+He was definitely a fun character to

 still needed some time to develop.
 In Tekken 5, Steve was given